 - Budget: tight control maintained throughout the year, with effective and regular monitoring of performance and cash flow.
-Significant savings made to improve the school's financial position, but cuts in funding by the Local Authority are likely to make this an on-going priority; - Premises (room conversions; EFA application(s); upkeep of premises): CIF application submitted for a new Music Block was not successful to be resubmitted in the next round and contingency plans to be finalised to rehouse Music elsewhere, should the condition of the existing block deteriorate further.
-Toilet and CCTV upgrades complete; - Ongoing review of communication & financial systems (e.g. School Gateway & BACS): School Gateway fully in place with online payments used for both trips and school meals.
-BACS to be a priority for 2016-17: - Procurement: comprehensive processes carried out for a number of contracts, as identified in the Value for Money review within the governance statement; and - Recruitment & retention of staff: all posts successfully filled with high quality staff for September 2016, and retention continues to be extremely good in most areas.
+Savings made to improve the school's financial position, continued cuts in funding by the Local Authority and introduction of the new National Funding Formula are likely to make this an on-going priority; - Premises (room conversions; EFA application(s); upkeep of premises); CIF application submitted for a new Music Block was successful, and CCTV upgrades complete; - Ongoing review of communication & financial systems (e.g. School Gateway & BACS): Continued push for all stakeholder to use the School Gateway for online payments and trip information.
+BACS fully operational; - Procurement: comprehensive processes carried out for a number of contracts, as identified in the Value for Money review on page 2-3 of the Governance Statement; and - Recruitment & retention of staff: all posts successfully filled with high quality staff for September 2017, and retention continues to be extremely good in most areas.